Khushi-yadav8757/Powerbi-Ecommerce-Dashboard/README.md

 # 🚀 E-Commerce Dashboard

-A modern, interactive **Power BI dashboard** to analyze e-commerce data, track sales performance, and generate actionable insights.
+A modern, interactive **Power BI dashboard** providing a complete view of e-commerce business performance — from total sales, profit, and quantity to state-wise distribution, payment modes, and monthly profit trends.

 ## 📝 About the Project
-This project visualizes e-commerce data to help businesses make **data-driven decisions**.
+This dashboard helps businesses analyze their performance and make **data-driven decisions**.
-It includes interactive charts, filters, and KPIs for revenue, orders, products, and customer behavior.
+It includes interactive visuals, calculated metrics using DAX, and a clean layout for easy exploration of key insights:

+- **Total Sales, Profit, and Quantity**
+- **Profit by Month**
+- **State-wise and Category-wise Sales**
+- **Payment Mode Distribution**

+---

 ## 🛠️ Features
-- Interactive charts for sales, revenue, and orders
+- Interactive charts for total sales, profit, and quantity
-- Visualize top products and categories
+- Monthly profit trends and performance analysis
-- Analyze customer behavior and trends
+- State-wise and category-wise sales visualization
+- Payment mode distribution analysis
 - Dynamic filtering and drill-down capabilities
-- Export reports in multiple formats
+- Professional and clean dashboard layout

+---

 ## 🧰 Tech Stack
 - **Power BI** – Dashboard creation and data visualization